Andriy852/SpaceshipTitanic/README.md

 score is achieved.

 ## Model deployment:
-The models have been deployed on Google Cloud Platform.
+The model have been deployed on Google Cloud Platform.
 The deployment test is included in the notebook

 ## Data
 The dataset for this project is provided by the Kaggle competition "Spaceship Titanic."